-2020 2019
+2021 2020

 RMB'000 RMB'000

 Cost of investment in a joint venture 12,858 12,858

-Share of post-acquisition results and other comprehensive expense (3,143) (1,145)
+Share of post-acquisition results and other comprehensive expense (4,368) (3,143)

-9,715 11,713
+8,490 9,715

-On 28 April 2017, the Group entered into a joint venture cooperation agreement with two independent third parties to the admission and management of Beijing Feicui Jinghua & Restaurant Management Co., Ltd. ("Feicui Jinghua"), which is principally engaged in operating restaurants.
-The Group took up approximately 42% of equity interest of Feicui Jinghua.
+On 28 April 2017, the Group entered into a joint venture cooperation agreement with two independent third parties on the establishment of Beijing Feicui Jinghua & Restaurant Management Co., Ltd. ("Feicui Jinghua"), which is principally engaged in operating restaurants.
+The Group owned approximately 42% equity interest in Feicui Jinghua.

 Pursuant to its articles of association, the financial and operating policies of Feicui Jinghua are governed by resolutions resolved in the Feicui Jinghua's shareholders' meeting.
-The Group holds 42% of total voting rights, while a valid resolution of shareholders' meeting requires more than two-thirds of total votes.
-Decisions about relevant activities of Feicui Jinghua require unanimous consent from the Group and the other equity holder sharing control.
+Although the Group holds 42% of total voting rights, while a valid resolution of shareholders' meeting requires more than two-thirds of total votes.
+Decisions about relevant activities of Feicui Jinghua require unanimous consent from the Group and the other equity holders sharing control.
 Therefore, Feicui Jinghua is accounted for as a joint venture in the consolidated financial statements of the Group.

-23. FINANCIAL ASSETS AT FVTPL
+23. FINANCIAL ASSETS AND LIABILITES AT FVTPL